learn-academy-2021-delta/week-6-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: rails g model - model class, migration // rails g controller - controller class, view folder // rails g rspec - testing folders // rails g migration - migration // rails g resource - model, controller, view folder, migration // rails g scaffold - controller, model, views folders, testing

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /students
+method="GET"    /students          index - get all the data from the db

-method="POST"   /students
+method="POST"   /students          create - create a new student instance in the db

-method="GET"    /students/new
+method="GET"    /students/new      new - form for creating a new student

-method="GET"    /students/2
+method="GET"    /students/2        show - displaying the student with id 2

-method="GET"    /students/2/edit
+method="GET"    /students/2/edit   edit - form for editing a specific student

-method="PATCH"  /students/2
+method="PATCH"  /students/2        update - modifying the instance of the specific student

-method="DELETE" /students/2
+method="DELETE" /students/2        destroy - removing the instance of the student with the id 2